-Regeneración was founded on the principle that climate change is a social justice issue with local impacts that need to be engaged at a local level to create resilient communities.
-Formed in 2016 upon recognizing the need for a climate justice organization in the Watsonville region, Regeneración envisions a local community that has achieved climate justice.
-Activities toward this goal have included community-based research to better understand residents’ hopes and need for climate action, staging a Mother Earth series of environmental justice films in conjunction with the Watsonville Film Festival, and helping connect residents to funds for access to electric vehicles.
+Regeneración was founded on the principle that climate change is a social justice issue with impacts that need to be engaged at a local level to create resilient communities.
+Formed in 2016 upon recognizing the need for a climate justice organization in the Watsonville, CA region, Regeneración envisions a local community that has achieved climate justice.
+Activities toward this goal have included community-based research to better understand residents’ hopes and needs for climate action, staging a Mother Earth series of environmental justice films in conjunction with the Watsonville Film Festival, and helping connect residents to funds for access to electric vehicles.
 Regeneración has also staged the annual Climate of Hope forum that focuses on art and creative action for climate solutions, led mural painting to help depict a hopeful vision for a harmonious fossil-free community, and worked in tandem with Ecology Action on research into clean mobility options in Watsonville.

 For more information:

-As a California drought improved, flooding brought problems, Scripp News, April 2023
+As a California drought improved, flooding brought problems – Scripp News, April 2023

-As California floods, a farmworker town feels forgotten — again, The Washington Post, April 2023
+As California floods, a farmworker town feels forgotten — again – The Washington Post, April 2023

-Environmental Groups in Santa Cruz Gives Connect Communities with Nature, Good Times, November 2022
+Environmental Groups in Santa Cruz Gives Connect Communities with Nature – Good Times, November 2022

-Local Farmers Share Thoughts on Climate Change, Sustainability, Good Times, August 2020
+Local Farmers Share Thoughts on Climate Change, Sustainability – Good Times, August 2020

 Contact